Introduction to a proposed book

 meteorite to retain its identity.

-(The accumulation of matter from space has not ended.
+the accumulation of matter from space has not ended.
 Every year meteors and

 meteorites add some 200,000 tons of matter, scattered randomly.
 Because of estimated